-The DBMS manages three important things: the data, the database engine that allows data to be accessed, locked and modified -- and the database schema, which defines the database’s logical structure.
-These three foundational elements help provide concurrency, security, data integrity and uniform administration procedures.
-Typical database administration tasks supported by the DBMS include change management, performance monitoring/tuning and backup and recovery.
-Many database management systems are also responsible for automated rollbacks, restarts and recovery as well as the logging and auditing of activity.
+The DBMS manages three important things: the data, the database engine that allows data to be accessed, locked and modified, and the database schema, which defines the database's logical structure.
+These three foundational elements help provide concurrency, security, data integrity and uniform data administration procedures.
+Typical database administration tasks supported by the DBMS include change management, performance monitoring and tuning, security, and backup and recovery.
+Many database management systems are also responsible for automated rollbacks and restarts as well as the logging and auditing of activity in databases.

 The DBMS is perhaps most useful for providing a centralized view of data that can be accessed by multiple users, from multiple locations, in a controlled manner.
 A DBMS can limit what data the end user sees, as well as how that end user can view the data, providing many views of a single database schema.
 End users and software programs are free from having to understand where the data is physically located or on what type of storage media it resides because the DBMS handles all requests.

-Relational database management system (RDMS) - adaptable to most use cases, but RDBMS Tier-1 products can be quite expensive.
+- Relational database management system (RDBMS) -- adaptable to most use cases, but RDBMS Tier-1 products can be quite expensive.

-Cloud-based data management system - the cloud service provider is responsible for providing and maintaining the DBMS.
+- Cloud-based database management system -- the cloud service provider is responsible for providing and maintaining the DBMS.

 Central storage and management of data within the DBMS provides: